esnt/stat426/README.md

 # Stat 426

-Jupyter notebooks and slides for Stat 426 Fall 2019 class.
-This repository is a work in progress and will be changed and updated throughout the semester.
+Jupyter notebooks and slides for Stat 426 class.
+This repository is updated regularly during the course of Fall Semester.
+The current semester is Fall 2021.